lowkeylabs/owl-roost/src/owlroost/cli/README.md

-# OWLCLI - a Command Line Interface for OWL
+# OWLR - a Command Line Interface for OWL-ROOST

-OWLCLI is a command line interface tool to streamline the listing, running and experimenting with OWL plan files outside the streamlit interface.
+`owlroost` or `owlr` is a command line interface tool to streamline the listing, running and experimenting with OWL case files outside the streamlit interface.

 ## Installation